-You have already built all of the physical elements of the robotic car in previous studios.
+You have already built all the physical elements of the robotic car in previous studios.
 Here, we will combine the car from this module’s studio with the ultrasonic sensor from the earlier studio.
-An image of the completed car is below.
+An image of the (nearly) completed car is below.

-Before you get started on the actual assignment, it is a very good idea to check out the components that you’ve already exercised.
+Before you get started on the actual assignment, it is a very good idea to check out the components that you’ve already used.
 Using software from the studios, put the ultrasonic distance sensor and the car through their paces, making sure they each individually operate as intended.

 Starting from the